cwjoshuak/redirect-server/README.md

 `$ vapor cloud deploy`  to deploy on [Vapor Cloud](https://vapor.cloud) and get a very simple url.

 ## Uses so far
-+ Used to route [AngelHack Nationwide's](https://github.com/cwjoshuak/angelhack-nationwide) python flask backend which was running on AWS EC2. [url --> ip address]
++ Used to route to our [AngelHack Nationwide's](https://github.com/cwjoshuak/angelhack-nationwide) python flask backend which was running on AWS EC2. [url --> ip address]